mssgill/hscSphinx/glossary.rst

-    The collection of data processing steps which run autonomously to take the raw input data and produce the final catalog output measurement.
+    The collection of data processing steps which run autonomously to take the raw input data and produce the final catalog output measurements.

 point spread function (PSF)

     The response function of an imaging system to a 'point source', or delta function.
 This includes the atmosphere plus the telescope plus the camera.
-If we assume that an input star is a delta function, then the PSF is the functional form of the blurry blotch which is measured in an image.
-The PSF is variable across the field of an image, and across a single CCD.
+The PSF is a function of position across the field of an image, and is also varies over time.

 PSF
     See Point Spread Function

-psf flux, psf photometry
+PSF flux, PSF photometry

+    While aperture photometry measures the sum of the integrated flux within a synthetic aperture around a source; PSF photometry measures the *weighted* sum of the flux, where the weight function is the local PSF at the sources position in the image.
+If the source is itself a point source (i.e. a star), then the measurement is optimal.

 PSF-Ex